PolicyEngine/policyengine-uk/README.md

 The files that are outside from the `openfisca_uk` folder are used to set up the development environment.
 Installation instructions are located along with other documentation in the ```docs``` folder.

+Policy implementations in OpenFisca-UK were accelerated by the descriptions provided by the UKMOD team.
+UKMOD is maintained, developed and managed by the Centre for Microsimulation and Policy Analysis at the Institute for Social and Economic Research (ISER), University of Essex.
+The process of extending and updating UKMOD is financially supported by the Nuffield Foundation (2018-2021).
+The results and their interpretation are the author’s(’) sole responsibility.
+See the [UKMOD website](https://www.iser.essex.ac.uk/research/projects/ukmod) for more details.

 ## Fast setup instructions

 1. `pip install git+https://github.com/PSLmodels/openfisca-uk`